Zasilkovna/WooCommerce/packetery/packetery_vendor/tracy/tracy/readme.md

 AJAX and redirected requests
 ----------------------------

-Tracy is able to show Debug bar and Bluescreens for AJAX and redirected requests.
-You just have to start session before Tracy:
+PacketeryTracy is able to show Debug bar and Bluescreens for AJAX and redirected requests.
+You just have to start session before PacketeryTracy:

 ```php
 session_start();
 Debugger::enable();
 ```

-In case you use non-standard session handler, you can start Tracy immediately (in order to handle any errors), then initialize your session handler and then inform Tracy that session is ready to use via `dispatch()`:
+In case you use non-standard session handler, you can start PacketeryTracy immediately (in order to handle any errors), then initialize your session handler and then inform PacketeryTracy that session is ready to use via `dispatch()`:

 ```php
 Debugger::enable();